superlinked/VectorHub/docs/use_cases/recommender_from_clickstreams.md

 2. clean it if necessary, and
 3. use libraries such as [Gensim](https://radimrehurek.com/gensim/).

 Let's see how this works!
+But before we start, let's install some libraries via `pip install gensim umap-learn pandas matplotlib`.

 ## Gather Your Data